 Determining the Date of Conception

 Because the human egg is capable of fertilization for only 12 to 24 hours after ovulation, the date of ovulation may be taken as the date of conception.
-However, ultrasound determination of the date of ovulation has the same imprecision as the ultrasound estimate of gestational age and therefore a precise date of conception usually cannot be determined except with in vitro fertilization.
+However, ultrasound determination of the date of ovulation has the same imprecision as ultrasound estimate of gestational age and therefore a precise date of conception usually cannot be determined except with in vitro fertilization.

 Although a woman is most likely to become pregnant if she has intercourse on the day of ovulation, conception may still occur from live sperm remaining in the reproductive tract if intercourse occurred up to five days earlier.